KCCG/wrangling-genomics/_episodes/05-automation.md

 - "We can combine multiple commands into a shell script to automate a workflow."
 - "Use `echo` statements within your scripts to get an automated progress update."
 ---
+The original Data Wrangling and Processing Genomics workshop finishes up by writing a script that encapsulates the entire workflow.
+We've already been writing scripts in order to submit them as jobs.
+But it's still worthwhile reviewing some of the fundamentals.

 # What is a shell script?

 You wrote a simple shell script in a [previous lesson](http://www.datacarpentry.org/shell-genomics/05-writing-scripts/) that we used to extract bad reads from our